Fremantle Stuff > Councils > Elections 2017

 Pettitt beat Stewart 5775 to 4770.

-Councillors not up for election this time, in Beaconsfield: Dave Hume; East: Ingrid Waltham; Hilton: Jeff McDonald; South: Jon Strachan.
+Councillors not up for election in 2017—Beaconsfield: Dave Hume; East: Ingrid Waltham; Hilton: Jeff McDonald; South: Jon Strachan.

 Incumbent Brad Pettitt is standing for a third term.